w3arycod3r/rpi-nts-server/README.md

 # rpi-nts-server
+This project was created as part of Dr. Austen's Capstone (Senior Design) class at [Tennessee Technological University](https://www.tntech.edu/engineering/programs/ece/).

 A tutorial on configuring a Raspberry Pi Based Stratum 1 (GPS fed) NTS Server using chrony

 This server is intended to be located near a window, powered by PoE, feeding a Stratum 2 NTS server (public facing) located in a server room.